 Electromagnetics, Fusion and Space Engineering at KTH

 Electromagnetic fields are the basis of telecommunications.
 They are employed, for example, to transmit high-speed data through optic fibres or mobile wireless systems.
 Additionally, electromagnetic fields are transmitted from objects in the universe, such as stars, and they provide key information to help us understand the universe.
-Furthermore, a fundamental understanding of plasma is needed for controlling and generating fusion energy, the same source that powers the Sun, and which promises to power the Earth in the near future.
+A fundamental understanding of plasma is needed for controlling and generating fusion energy, the same source that powers the Sun, and which promises to power the Earth in the near future.

-These four areas are defined as four specialized tracks with a common core of selected courses in plasma and electromagnetic theory.
+With these objectives in mind, the programme is built around four distinct areas of focus.
+These four areas are defined as four specialisations with a common core of selected courses in plasma and electromagnetic theory.

 The studies in the master’s programme in Electromagnetics, Fusion and Space Engineering are course-based.
 The academic year is divided into four study periods, and there are typically 2–3 courses running over a 10-week long study period.
-Obligatory courses are scheduled in the first two study periods of the programme, with the rest of the courses offered as electives from a wide range of topics.
+Mandatory courses are scheduled in the first two study periods of the programme, with the rest of the courses are offered as electives from a wide range of topics.

 Participate in the research

 There are plenty of opportunities to participate in the research and project work at the departments hosting the programme (such as space and plasma physics, electromagnetic engineering and fusion plasma physics).
-For example, these departments have individual project courses corresponding to eight weeks of work in non-scheduled time that can be transferred into conventional course credits.
+For example, these departments have individual project courses corresponding to eight weeks of work in the non-scheduled time that can be transferred into conventional course credits.